 Practice What You Preach:

-Even sexism can also come back via the lack of sensitivity or by disrespect of opposite gender.
-So next time if someone makes an offensive remark, it is better to turn to table around him or her.
+Even sexism can also come back via the lack of sensitivity or by the disrespect of the opposite gender.
+So next time if someone makes an offensive remark, it is better to turn to the table around him or her.

 If you are a strong believer of gender equality at a workplace, make sure you show this in your actions.
 Do not permit anyone to be extra considerate towards women.